alexesba/simple-react-boilerplate/README.md

 │   └── store.js
-├── webpack.config.js #config file used for development ├── webpack.production.config.js #config file used for production ├── webpack.test.config.js #used to compile
+├── webpack.config.js #config file used for development ├── webpack.production.config.js #config file used for production ├── webpack.test.config.js #used to compile and run the suite test └── yarn.lock #used to install all dependencies if you are using yarn
-└── yarn.lock
 ```